Diana Shnaider

 Diana Maximovna Shnaider (Диа́на Макси́мовна Шна́йдер, /ru/; born 2 April 2004) is a Russian professional tennis player.
-She has a career-high rankings of world No. 11 in singles and No. 8 in doubles, achieved in 2025.
+She has a career-high singles ranking by the WTA of No. 11, achieved on 5 May 2025, and a best doubles ranking of No. 8, reached on 16 June 2025.

-Shnaider won the women's doubles silver at the 2024 Paris Olympics with partner Mirra Andreeva.
+Shnaider has won five singles titles and three doubles titles on the WTA Tour, and was a silver medalist in women's doubles at the 2024 Paris Olympics, with Mirra Andreeva.

 Early life

 Shnaider was born in Zhigulevsk to father Maxim and mother Yulia.
 Her father is a lawyer and former boxer of German descent, while her mother is an English teacher.
 Her family later moved to Tolyatti.

 She began playing tennis at the age of four.
 At the age of eight, she began pursuing the sport seriously, training with coach Samvel Minasyan in Moscow.
 In 2022, she moved to the United States and enrolled at North Carolina State University, where she played college tennis for the NC State Wolfpack.

-Shnaider's signature on-court look features a blue polka-dot bandana.
+Shnaider's signature on-court look features a colored bandanna.
 She began wearing headscarves as a child to prevent sunburn, preferring them over caps and visors.

-Junior career
+Junior tennis

-She won the girls' doubles titles at the 2021 Wimbledon Championships, partnering Belarusian Kristina Dmitruk, and the 2022 Australian Open, partnering with American Clervie Ngounoue.
+Shnaider won the girl's doubles titles at the 2021 Wimbledon Championships, partnering Belarusian Kristina Dmitruk, and the 2022 Australian Open, partnering with American Clervie Ngounoue.

 On the ITF Junior Circuit, Shnaider had a career-high combined ranking of No. 3, achieved on 13 December 2021.